NipponPa/cpe334se-finalproject/memory-bank/architecture.md

 - Calendar.tsx orchestrates the main functionality and passes state to child components
 - DayCell.tsx communicates with Calendar.tsx when days are clicked
 - AddEventForm.tsx receives selected day information and callbacks for saving events
-- EventDetailView.tsx shows events for a selected day and provides editing capabilities
+- EventDetailView.tsx shows events for a selected day and provides editing and deletion capabilities
 - All components work together to provide a consistent date handling and visualization experience

+## Event Deletion Architecture
+The event deletion functionality is implemented with the following components:

+### UI Components
+- `EventDetailView.tsx`: Added delete button alongside edit button with confirmation dialog
+- `Calendar.tsx` (FullCalendar): Added event click handler that provides delete option with confirmation
+- Both deletion paths use the same underlying Supabase deletion function

+### Database Integration
+- Uses Supabase client to delete events from the 'events' table
+- Leverages existing Row Level Security (RLS) policies that only allow users to delete their own events
+- Takes advantage of existing CASCADE deletion for related event_participants records
+- Proper error handling and user feedback mechanisms

+### Security Considerations
+- RLS policies ensure users can only delete events they created
+- Confirmation dialogs prevent accidental deletions
+- All deletions go through Supabase client which enforces security rules